 On average, household expenses in Singapore can make up at least 14.5% on your monthly spending.
 This would mean that an average 5 room flat in Singapore would be raking up $1,000 in electricity bills per year.
-Such high spending on electricity bills can be avoided as long as we are more frugal on our electrical consumption.
+Such high spending on electricity bills can be avoided as long as we make a conscious effort on our electrical consumption habits.

-Frugality can be fun—especially when money that would otherwise be wasted on electricity bills can be used for the finer things in life.
+Saving on electricity bills can be easy especially when these savings can be used for the finer things in life.
 What do you do to save money on your electricity bills?

 Here are Geneco’s 10 tips on how to avoid sky high electricity bills.

 Many believe that doing our laundry in hot water can result in cleaner clothes.
 However, it could make stubborn stains like coffee stains permanent.
 Additionally, nearly 90% of the energy consumption of a washing machine goes to heating the water.
 The next time you do your laundry; do consider switching your washing machine settings to cold water instead.

 Start your ironing with clothes that require lesser heat such as silk and wool before moving on to fabrics that require more heat such as cotton.
 This would prevent unnecessary heating, cooling and re-heating again which would consume more electricity.

 If you haven’t switched the lights in your house to light-emitting diode bulbs (LEDs), now is the time.
 They use 85% less electricity than incandescent bulbs and last 25 times longer.
 Under NEA’s Switch and Save – Use LED (SSUL) programme, $25 vouchers for LED lights have already been sent to some 80,000 households living in one-room and two-room HDB flats.
 NEA will extend the programme to three-room HDB households as well.
 Light up your house with LED lights and save so much more on your electricity today.
 Read more about our tips on buying household appliances.